A recent government report showed that record numbers of baby boomers are in treatment for drug abuse.

 June 7th, 2009 · No Comments

-Dr. Hyla Cass uses integrative medicine methods by combining the best of natural medicine with modern science in her clinical practice, helping to replace prescription medications with individualized natural products such as vitamins, herbs, amino acids, and bio-identical hormones.
+Hyla Cass, MD, is a board-certified psychiatrist and nationally recognized expert on integrative medicine.
+She combines the best of natural medicine with modern science in her clinical practice, helping to replace medications with individualized natural products such as vitamins, herbs, amino acids, and bio-identical hormones.

 Tags: Drug Addiction Alternative Treatment